manuman94/starfield-garmin-watch/README.md

 This project is a custom watchface inspired by the fictional smartwatch Chronomark in the Starfield video game.
 It's designed for Garmin smartwatches, providing a sleek and futuristic look to your wearable device.

-Tested in Garmin Forerunner 255, but should work easily with devices with the same resolution (260 x 260 pixels)
+Tested **ONLY** in Garmin Forerunner 255, but should work easily with devices with the same resolution (260 x 260 pixels)

 ## Features

 - Time and date display
 - Battery status indicator
 - Step counter

+## How to install on your Garmin watch:

+1. **Download the PRG file**: Go to the project releases section and download the `.prg` file.

+2. **Install it on the watch**: Connect your Garmin watch through the USB cable.
+Your computer will detect a new media storage.
+Enter your Garmin watch files and move the `.prg` file into the APPS folder.

+3. **Done**: It'll be set as the default watchface.

 ## How to Run in Simulator